 Caleb Lewis is a multi-award-winning playwright, theatremaker and experience designer.

-Caleb’s work has been commissioned and/or produced by Bell Shakespeare; Black Swan Theatre Company (WA); State Theatre Company of South Australia and numerous small to large companies across the country as well as overseas.
-Current projects include commissions for Hothouse (VIC) and Sport for Jove (NSW) as well as a triptych of interactive projects for the series, Uncertain Playgrounds.
+Caleb’s work has been commissioned and/or produced by Bell Shakespeare; Black Swan Theatre Company (WA); State Theatre Company of South Australia, and numerous large and and small companies across the country as well as overseas.
+Current projects include commissions for The State Theatre Company of South Australia, Hothouse (VIC) and Sport for Jove (NSW) as well as a triptych of interactive projects for the series, Uncertain Playgrounds.

 Reviews and further production details are available at caleb-lewis.com